-The beautiful princess lifted the light and he swam for it.
+The princess lifted the light and he swam for it.
 The island where Tamar stood was distant, but with the light as his guide, the peasant boy had direction.
 On this night, however, the forbidden relationship was discovered.
-The beacon was smashed to the ground.
-Disoriented by the sudden loss of signal, the lad swam on and on in the dark.
-At last he became exhausted.
+The angry father smashed the beacon to the ground.
+Disoriented by the sudden loss of signal, the lad swam on and on and on in the dark.
+He grew exhausted.
 He began to slip beneath the waves.
-He cried out her name, “Agh Tamar!”
+He gurgled her name, “Agh Tamar!”
 These words, his last, were carried away by the wind.

-This Armenian folktale accounts for the name of a small island.
-Aghtamar (or Akdamar, in Turkish) is a bittersweet place.
-It hangs in the deep blue of Lake Van in Eastern Turkey, west of rhapsody and east of tragedy.
+This Armenian folktale accounts for the name of a small island, Aghtamar (or Akdamar, in Turkish).
+It is a bittersweet place.
+It hangs in the deep blue of Lake Van in Eastern Turkey, somewhere west of rhapsody and east of tragedy.

 It also happens to be the goal for our journey this afternoon.
-Our boat plows the soda water.
-The air shimmers in the summer sun.
+The air shimmers under the sun.
 Ochre hills rise from the lake’s edge and disappear into the haze.
-I watch the churning of the wake.
-We leave a trail on the surface of the sea.
+I watch the churning of soda-water in our the wake.
+Our trail is a hundred meters of fizz.

 Nestled into a pocket on the lee side of the island is a dock made of stone.
 Its edge is softened by a single automobile tire.
-The pilot makes for the tire like a princess light.
+The pilot makes for the tire like it is a princess's light.

 As we brush against the tire, I get a good view to the reason for our visit.
 The conical roof of an ancient Armenian church—a cathedral, actually—rises from between the trees.
 It is more pleasing to the eye than I imagined.
 Its height, measuring some twenty meters, is greater than its width.
 This elegance, when coupled with time and situation, makes this landmark all the more amazing.

-In the early 10th century AD, Gagik I of Vaspurakan constructed a residency on the island.
+In the early 10th century AD, Gagik I of Vaspurakan constructed a residency here.
 This self-declared “King of the Armenians” was a powerful man with many resources.
-His rule was recognized by the Byzantines, an empire still at high tide.
+His rule was recognized by the Byzantines, an empire on his flank, still at high tide.